stroiman/resync/README.md

 callbacks or promises.
 But using promises in the heart of my reason code just felt wrong, so slowly work for this library began.

-This library has not been published to npm yet, but can be installed with
+This library has been published as 're-sync' to npm

-    npm install --save git+https://github.com/PeteProgrammer/resync.git
+    npm install --save re-sync

+or

+    yarn add re-sync

 ## Description